-Academic Literacy for Theology 178 (8) is a compulsory module of the extended degree programmes (BTh and BDiv).
-This module aims to promote the academic and digital literacy and development of theology students; thus it focuses on the reading, writing and researching knowledge, skills and attitudes required to become a successful student of theology.
+Academic Literacy for Theology 142(12) is a compulsory module of the BDiv extended curriculum programme.

+These modules aim to promote the academic and digital literacy and development of theology students; thus it focuses on the reading, writing and researching knowledge, skills and attitudes required to become a successful student of theology.